The percentage of households that have access to the Internet.

-In 2017, 86% of households in Essex County had access to the Internet, slightly lower than the state, but slightly higher than the national rate of 84%.
-The rate in the City of Lynn was 80%, but only 76% of residents in the City of Lawrence had Internet access in 2017, a decrease of 4 percentage points from the prior year.
+In 2017-21, 89% of households in Essex County had access to the Internet, on par with the state and slightly higher than the national rate of 87%.
+The rate in the City of Lynn was 84%, but only 77% of residents in the City of Lawrence had Internet access in 2017-21.

-Of the comparison counties, Westchester had the lowest household Internet rate in 2017 on par with Essex.
-Middlesex and Lake were slightly higher with a rate of 90% and 91%, respectively.
+Of the comparison counties, Essex and Westchester had the lowest household Internet rates in 2017-21.
+Middlesex and Lake were slightly higher with rates of 93% and 92% respectively.